ethyca/fides/docs/fides/docs/guides/policy_webhooks.md

 expire when your Redis cache expires (represented by `default_ttl_seconds` in your Fides [config](../installation/configuration.md).
 When a request expires, it is be given an `error` status, and requires resubmission.

 ## Webhook response format

 Your webhook should respond immediately.
 If more processing time is needed, either make sure it is configured as a `one-way` webhook, or reply with `halt=True` if you want to pause execution and wait for any processing to finish.
 **Note that only pre-execution webhooks can pause execution.**

-Responses aren ot expected from `one-way` webhooks, but `two-way` webhooks should respond with the following:
+Responses aren ot expected from `one-way` webhooks, but `two-way` webhooks should respond with the following
 =======

  To resume, you should send a request back to the `reply-to` URL with the `reply-to-token`.
-The `reply-to-token` will expire when your redis cache expires: `config.redis.default_ttl_seconds` (Fidesops uses the redis cache to temporarily store identity data).
+The `reply-to-token` will expire when your redis cache expires: `CONFIG.redis.default_ttl_seconds` (Fidesops uses the redis cache to temporarily store identity data).
 At this point, your PrivacyRequest will be given an `error` status, and you would have to resubmit the PrivacyRequest.